-Access to the Young valley is signposted on the left, 2.5 km north of the Makarora Visitor Centre.
+Access to the Young valley is signposted on the left, 2.5 km north of Makarora.

 Distance: 12 km

 The track descends steeply before sidling down through a series of snow grass basins.
-Take care; snow grass can be very slippery when wet.
-The track enters the forest on a small predominant spur and leadsdown to Gillespie Stream, a beautiful spot for a rest.
+Take care as snow grass can be very slippery when wet.
+The track enters the forest on a small predominant spur and leads down to Gillespie Stream.
 The track continues down through the forest, sidling above Gillespie Stream before descending in a series of zigzags to Siberia Stream.

-On the valley floor, it’s an easy 1 hour walk to the Siberia Hut (630 m).
+On the valley floor, it’s an easy 1 hour walk to Siberia Hut (630 m).